awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 **Note**
 The `PutItem` operation \([Putting an Item \- Table\.PutItem Method](WorkingWithItemsDocumentClasses.md#PutMidLevelDotNet)\) can also perform an update\.
 If you call `PutItem` to upload an item and the primary key exists, the `PutItem` operation replaces the entire item\.
 If there are attributes in the existing item and those attributes are not specified on the `Document` that is being put, the `PutItem` operation deletes those attributes\.
 However, `UpdateItem` only updates the specified input attributes\.
 Any other existing attributes of that item remain unchanged\.

-The following are the steps to update an item using theAWS SDK for \.NET document model:
+The following are the steps to update an item using the AWS SDK for \.NET document model:

 1. Execute the `Table.LoadTable` method by providing the name of the table in which you want to perform the update operation\.